> For the complete documentation index, see llms.txt.

 The mappings above filter for PRs merged to the main branch.
 If your repositories use a different default branch (e.g., master), update the filter accordingly.

-After resync, navigate to Deployments page in your catalog.
+After resync, navigate to the Deployments catalog page in your portal.
 You should see deployment entities appearing for each merged PR, linked to the corresponding service and pull request.

 Alternative deployment tracking strategies